crcdng/svr/README.md

 To run:

-* serve the client over HTTP/HTTPS (I use live-server for quick development)
+* serve the client over HTTP/HTTPS (I use live-server for quick development). *This is the ip:port that the phones connect to.*
 * serve the server (e.g. forever)

 The server code (basically an example from [osc.js](https://github.com/colinbdclark/osc.js-examples)) is written in ES6/standard.js.
 The client code is written in ES5. 🙄